20 Best Natural Supplements to Prevent Dementia: Guide and Review (2024 Edition)

 In a separate study published in 2018, researchers gave mice with Alzheimer’s a quercetin-rich diet.
 Researchers found the diet improved brain function in mice with early-middle stage Alzheimer’s, although it had no significant effect on middle-late stage Alzheimer’s.

 You may have heard that coffee is linked to a reduced risk of Alzheimer’s.
 There’s certainly some research to back that claim up.
-However, recent research has suggested that quercetin (not caffeine) is the primary compound in coffee responsible for protective effects against Alzheimer’s.
+However, a 2016 research has suggested that quercetin (not caffeine) is the primary compound in coffee responsible for protective effects against Alzheimer’s.

 11. Lutein Optimizes Brain Health